 Could ashwagandha help you manage stress?
 Read on for the health benefits and risks of this Ayurvedic adaptogen.

 You already know that anxiety and burnout can sabotage both your mind and body.
 Even if you don’t feel stressed, your body may be relying on stress hormones to get you through the day.
 Fortunately, there are supplements that may provide stress relief and help you to relax.

 These substances are referred to as adaptogens, as they help the body to adapt to stress.
 Ashwagandha is arguably the most popular of these adaptogens, thanks to its potent stress-busting properties.

 It’s been used for thousands of years in Ayurveda, an ancient system of medicine practiced in India.
 Modern research, too, reveals it to be an effective stress-relieving supplement for some.

 Ashwagandha, scientifically referred to as Withania somnifera, naturally grows in the arid climates of Africa, India, and the Middle East.

 Modern animal and human studies show that ashwagandha boasts many health and wellness benefits for its users.
 It may be more complicated for people who have autoimmunity, though, because it can lead to inflammation and leaky gut problems.

 If you suffer from autoimmunity, here’s what you should know: Ashwagandha can stimulate and suppress the immune system, so it may have a beneficial effect.
 Research in animals shows that ashwagandha can decrease the inflammation behind the disease, and can also reduce oxidation.
 (1)

 On the other hand, ashwagandha is also a member of the Solanaceae family – a nightshade.
-If you’re sensitive to nightshades, for example, it might actually worsen inflammation or gut symptoms.
+If you’re sensitive to nightshades, for example, it might worsen inflammation or gut symptoms.

 7 Health Benefits of Ashwagandha

-While this plant can’t relieve all aspects of a chaotic life, it’s certainly a place to start.
+While this herb can’t relieve all aspects of a chaotic life, it’s certainly a place to start.
 Here are the top seven benefits of ashwagandha.

 1. Reduces Stress, Anxiety, and Depression